Rolling back unwanted changes in a Salesforce deployment

 After successfully rolling back your changes, your rollback deployment will be stored in your deployment history, tagged as a rollback.
 Like any other deployment in your history, you can view the usual deployment report, download the deployment package, and even roll back the rollback if you wish!

 Hopefully you’re on a roll with deployments at the moment, but sooner or later you’ll need rollback.
-New users can try out rollback for free, along with all other parts of the app, by starting a 30-day trial of Gearset — just click the link below to get started.
-If you’re on our starter tier for deployments and would like to upgrade to get access to rollbacks, or just to find out more, get in touch via the live chat.
+New users can try out rollback for free, along with all other parts of the app, by starting a 30-day trial of Gearset.
+Or you can book a demo of Gearset today.